emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

             iN* <object>, iN <expected>, iN <desired>,
             i32 <memory_order_success>, i32 <memory_order_failure>)
     declare void @llvm.nacl.atomic.fence(i32 <memory_order>)
+    declare void @llvm.nacl.atomic.fence.all()

 Each of these intrinsics is overloaded on the ``iN`` argument, which is reflected through ``<size>`` in the overload's name.
 Integral types of 8, 16, 32 and 64-bit width are supported for these arguments.

 The ``@llvm.nacl.atomic.rmw`` intrinsic implements the following read-modify-write operations, from the general and arithmetic sections